sakuraiyuta/fuel-orientdb/README.md

 fuel-orientdb
 =============

-fuel-orientdb is a library for using OrientDB in FuelPHP.
+fuel-orientdb is a library for using OrientDB with FuelPHP.

 This library is still *experimental*.
 You should not use for production.